bit-bandit/toiletpaper/readme.md

 #### `toiletpaper.name = '...'`

 Name of site.
-(Defaults to 'Toilet Paper Documentation')
+(Defaults to '🧻 Toilet Paper Documentation')

 #### `toiletpaper.slug = '...'`

-Site slug (appears next to name).
+Site slogan (appears next to title).
 (Defaults to 'The crappiest way to tell people what to do.')

 #### `toiletpaper.footer = '...'`